 SWAT Literature Database Readme

-Updated March 10, 2023
+Updated October 16, 2023

-Meanwhile, it would be a huge help for me if database users would upload citation data for studies they have co-authored that have been published in 2022 and 2023 (please search on author name or a portion of the title to make sure that the data for a study of interest is not already in the database).
-You may find it useful to review guidance regarding updating citation data in the document accessible at guidance.
-Thanks greatly to those who have uploaded citation data in the past and for those who provide citation data uploads in the future.
+Welcome to the SWAT Literature Database for Peer-Reviewed Journal Articles.
+A reminder to database users: please upload citation data for studies you have co-authored that were published in 2022 and 2023, if possible (please search first to make sure the study of interest is not already in the database).
+Thanks greatly to those who have uploaded citation data in the past and for those who will provide citation data uploads in the future.
 Please note too that uploaded citation data are reviewed first before being released to the database.

 The citation data included in the SWAT Literature Database is limited to “peer-reviewed journal articles,” with the recognition that the peer review process is much stronger and legitimate for some publishers/journals versus others.
 Users are encouraged to review discussions that explore controversies related to alleged illegitimate publishing practices (e.g., Beall, 2013; 2017; Butler, 2013; Haug, 2013; Jalalian and Mahboobi.
-2014; Baker, 2016; Ward, 2016; Wicherts, 2016; Chawla, 2017; Devraj, 2017; Wikipedia, 2023; Silver, 2017; Swauger, 2017; Vyawahare, 2017).
+2014; Baker, 2016; Ward, 2016; Wicherts, 2016; Chawla, 2017; Devraj, 2017; Wikipedia, 2023; Silver, 2017; Swauger, 2017; Vyawahare, 2017; Wikipedia 2023a; 2023c).
 Screening of studies for the database is performed primarily on whether an article is indexed in the Directory of Open Access Journals (DOAJ, 2019), Scopus (Elsevier, 2023a; 2023b) and/or Web of Science Core Collection (Clarivate Analytics, 2023).
 Studies that are not indexed in one of those three databases are rejected unless one of the following sub-criteria are met: (1) published in a non-English language (I have no way of evaluating such journals), or (2) the study was published in a journal hosted by a university, professional society or some other reputable organization.
 This screening criteria has resulted in rejecting a few hundred articles including one that I actually co-authored (Gassman, 2015); that journal was originally indexed in Scopus but then later dropped, so the study no longer meets the screening criteria.

 The main information included in the database is the journal citation, model, abstract, watershed description, language, and broad, primary and secondary application categories.
 The application categories were originally applied to the 200+ SWAT-related articles reviewed in Table 2 of Gassman et al. (2007) and are subjectively determined; i.e., many of the articles could be categorized three or more ways.
-These categories have since been expanded and in some cases reflect emerging trends, such as studies focused on curve number modifications crop growth and yields, and wetland or GHG emission applications, and are an attempt to help database users to refine their searches for articles of interest (and I continue to refine these).
+These categories have since been expanded and in some cases reflect emerging trends, such as studies focused on curve number modifications, crop growth and yields, and wetland or GHG emission applications, and are an attempt to help database users to refine their searches for articles of interest (and I continue to refine these).
 You may find these useful or you may find them annoying; either way you can also use the general search tool which allows you to search on any word or phrase of interest.

-The “models” designation is used to identify whether SWAT, a modified SWAT model, a predecessor or related model, or some combination of those is discussed in a specific study.
+The “models” designation is used to identify whether SWAT, a modified SWAT model, a predecessor or related model, or some combination of those different categories is discussed in a specific study.
 In general, other types of models that are used in various studies are not reported in the database, such as interfaces or comparisons of SWAT with other models reported in the literature, due to the sheer volume of model names that would be involved (there are hundreds of such models, due especially to various review studies).
 However, SWAT-Daycent and SWAT-MODFLOW are two exceptions, because of the need to explicitly identify the modified versions of SWAT represented by these modeling approaches.
 Also, note that “BMP review or conceptual approach” is a broad category that is only used for studies that conceptually discuss the use of SWAT for BMP assessments but don’t actually present any SWAT BMP-related results.

 Other information included for some entries in the database are the calibration summary, validation summary, general comments and keywords.
 The calibration summary, validation summary and general comments were used in support of writing Gassman et al. (2007) and are blank for the majority of the database entries, although general comments are added occasionally when additional clarification is warranted for a study.
-There are also three SWAT literature lists that are provided that organized as follows: (1) alphabetically, (2) model category, or (3) year of publication.
-These lists update automatically every time a new set of citation data is indexed in the literature database.
+There are also three SWAT reference lists that are provided that organized as follows: (1) alphabetically, (2) model category, or (3) year of publication.
+These lists update automatically every time a new set of citation data for a specific article is indexed in the literature database.

 Sincerely,